 Soft, spreadable brie cheese can be an expensive treat, so finding it on sale might seem like a wonderful opportunity to stock up.
 However, like most soft cheese, brie doesn’t last for very long once you get it home.
 Most of the time, when you’re faced with losing food to time and expiration dates, freezing is the best route to take.
-However, while freezing brie is possible, it is not always advisable because the thawing process can change the texture of the cheese so drastically that it no longer has the same fresh appeal that it did before you placed it in icy storage.

 How Freezing Affects Brie Cheese